Function and Method Overloading¶

-Sharpy supports defining multiple methods with the same name in a class, provided their parameter signatures differ.
-This follows C# method overloading semantics.
+Sharpy supports defining multiple functions or methods with the same name, provided their parameter signatures differ.
+This follows C# overloading semantics.

 For general overload resolution rules (applicable to both functions and methods), see Function Parameters — Overload Resolution Rules.